-In its mission to use the Conservative Party Conference to promote homeownership, the government has all but forgotten about struggling renters on low to average incomes.
+In its mission to use Conservative Party Conference to promote homeownership, the government has all but forgotten about struggling renters on low to average incomes.
 Here, we explain why piecemeal changes to shared ownership fail to tackle the roots of our housing emergency.

-In the last two years, the Conservative Party Conference has brought some welcome news for struggling renters.
+In the last two years, Conservative Party Conference has brought some welcome news for struggling renters.
 In 2017, Theresa May used her speech to announce the first funding for truly affordable social rent homes since 2010.
 In 2018, the former PM shocked the housing sector by scrapping the cap on councils’ borrowing for housebuilding, removing the single biggest barrier to councils playing their full part in meeting the nation’s housing needs.

 Was it enough?
 Obviously not.
 Last year England built just 6,434 social rent homes.
 This for a waiting list of 1.1 million people in a country where 124,000 children are growing up with no permanent home.